webclinic017/Kite-Connect-/README.md

-# The program that runs cryptex capital.
+# The program that runs CC.